-Given rising cases across the country, and the holiday season approaching, we implore our community to put health and safety first in their decision making.
 Our success in keeping the studio safe and available to our community is reliant on the responsible actions of our artists, students, teachers, and supporters.
-Guidelines issued from the state recommend limiting travel, and keeping indoor gatherings to 10 people or less.
-More information on these guidelines can be found here.
+This includes wearing masks, physical distancing, and limiting travel.
+More information on these state issued guidelines, and the Vaccinate New York initiative, can be found here.

 Art Center Program Coordinator Meg Wachs assisting a customer with virtual personal shopping.

-The Education Team continues to develop virtual offerings, including upcoming Design Building Block and Business of Glass workshops to guide you in planning for studio time, and provide advice and strategies to run your own glass business.
+The Education Team continues to develop dynamic virtual offerings, including Design Building Block and Business of Glass classes to guide you in planning for studio time, and provide advice and strategies to run your own glass business.
 UrbanGlass@Home offers free guidance from our staff on a variety of topics from how to write a press release to casting with chocolate at home.
-We are slowly restarting our Private Lesson program, please fill out an interest form to schedule your next lesson.
-We are also offering new virtual tour and demonstration options for your group, party, or school!

 Young explorers showing off their completed Faux Fused Leaf Take-Home Kits at Fort Greene Park.

-We still need your help as we recover from the impacts of COVID!
+We still need your help as we recover from the impacts of the past year!

-Gifts made to the UrbanGlass Relief Fund provide urgently needed support to artists who rely on our studios to run their small businesses; the students who visit our facilities to learn to express themselves through contemporary art and craft; and the many members of the public in search of an inclusive community can continue to rely on UrbanGlass into the future.
-Click here to make your gift at any level.
+Gifts made to the UrbanGlass Relief Fund provide urgently needed support for artists who rely on our studios to run their small businesses; the students who visit our facilities to learn how to express themselves through contemporary art and craft; and members of the public of all ages in search of an inclusive community.
+Click here to make your gift at any level and ensure UrbanGlass’ future.